-With ever growing costs, getting good quality raw materials for manufacturing of Ayurvedic Medicine is becoming increasingly Herculean task.
+With ever growing costs, getting good quality raw materials for the manufacturing of Ayurvedic Medicine is becoming increasingly Herculean task.
 This is especially hurting the cause of small scale Ayurvedic medicine manufacturers.

 With respect to Ayurvedic medicines, many good companies are preparing genuine Ayurvedic products, as per the GMP – Good Manufacturing Practice rules and regulations.
 As per the guidelines, big manufacturing companies collect raw materials from the farmers following GAP – Good agricultural practices.
 A genuine raw herb yields medicines of best quality.
 If the raw herb itself is not of good quality, then we cannot expect a finished product of high standards.